 E(X) = , Var(X) =

-Although the standard Cauchy looks similar to a standard normal distribution, a key feature of the standard Cauchy distribution is that neither the mean nor the variance is defined.
+Although the pdf of the standard Cauchy is similar to that of a standard normal distribution in being symmetric about the origin, a key feature of the standard Cauchy distribution is that neither the mean nor the variance is defined.
 This is a consequence of having fatter tails than the standard normal distribution.
 Because of this, the mean-variance box under the graph is not shown.

 The illustration above shows a red line passing through the point (0, 1), where the angle of the line is uniformly random.
 The light blue circle shows the location X of the x-axis intercept of this line, which has a standard Cauchy distribution.